karmab/kcli-ztp/README.md

 - ingress_ip
 - bmc_user (for real baremetal)
 - bmc_password (for real baremetal)
 - an array of your masters (if thet are not virtual).
-Each entry in this array needs at least the provisioning_mac and ipmi_address.
+Each entry in this array needs at least the provisioning_mac and redfish_address.
 Optionally you can indicate for each entry a specific bmc_user, bmc_password and disk (to be used as rootdevice hint) either as /dev/XXX or simply XXX
 - an array of your workers (can be left empty if you only want to deploy masters).
 The format of those entries follow the one indicated for masters.

 Here's a snippet what the workers variable might look like: